Community support, services, shops, local takeaways and delivered food

 Pharmacies – Chemist shops

-Only refer to this information service if you agree with the following -By virtue of our attempting to provide useful information from this page we have included times and offers of service that appeared current on March 30th 2020.
+Only refer to this information service if you agree with the following -By virtue of our attempting to provide useful information from this page we have included times of service from store managers and owners up to June 7th 2020.
 In the current situation you may like to check for updates direct from the ‘sources listed’.
 By using this service, you agree not to hold the publishers responsible for any inaccuracy or any consequence of it.